-Black Man in a White Coat is a thought provoking, very honest and eye opening account of Tweedy’s personal experiences as a black man working as a medical doctor.
+Black Man in a White Coat is a very honest and eye opening account of Tweedy’s personal experiences as a black man working as a medical doctor.
 He includes various accounts based on his own personal experiences as a patient and those of his patients as well.
 These stories are insightful, well rounded and are adequately used to buttress his points.

 This is not a book about race but about various factors that cause inequality and disparities in healthcare treatment of black people.
 The author does not blame anyone entity but distributes blame equally both to poverty, the individuals’ poor choices and institutional prejudice and discrimination which has so pervaded our society.
+It helps that the author offers suggestions that might start discussions on ways the society could possibly work towards healing.

 About The Author: